prebid/prebid-server-java/docs/config-app.md

 ## Admin
 - `logger-level-modifier.enabled` - enable the `/admin` endpoint.

+## Logging
+- `logging.http-interaction.max-limit` - maximum value for the number of interactions to log in one take.

 ## Currency Converter
 - `currency-converter.external-rates.enabled` - if equals to `true` the currency conversion service will be enabled to fetch updated rates and convert bid currencies from external source.
 Also enables `/currency-rates` endpoint on admin port.
 - `currency-converter.external-rates.url` - the url for Prebid.org’s currency file.
 [More details](http://prebid.org/dev-docs/modules/currency.html)